Timer

 Notes

-Here is a user guide for adding a note:
+Here is a user guide for the Notes feature:

 • Click Save.